 • Help with translation of online content and material to increase our audience engagement

-Equally important, there are other drugs that show promising results through preliminary animal models to increase expression of OTC in the liver.
-These drugs need to be tested further in the lab using mice models before clinical studies can commence to approve their use for the above purposes.
-There are costs associated with running animal studies and funding is a barrier.
+New treatments need to be tested in the lab using cell and animal models before clinical studies can commence to approve their use in patients.
+There are costs associated with running such studies, and funding is a major barrier.
 We need to fundraise approximately $100,000 per year for a drug repurposing research project.
-For updates on research priorities, please visit the Research Focus Page (link).
+For updates on research priorities, please visit the Research page.

 Yes, we are members of CanPKU+ Allied Disorders and Global Genes Rare Advocacy Group.
-We are actively seeking new partnership opportunists and collaborations to increase our impact.
+We are actively seeking new partnership opportunities and collaborations to increase our impact.